Looking to streamline open enrollment announcement communication? You’ve come to the right place!

 Often, the hardest part of the Open Enrollment process for employees is taking the first step.
 If employees don’t open the first few messages, they likely won’t see future reminders.

 Employees might not be opening messages because they are intimidated by the Open Enrollment process and/or don’t know what it involves.
-One way to reach employees who aren’t opening messages about Open Enrollment is to send additional resources on frequently questions such as:
+One way to reach employees who aren’t opening messages about Open Enrollment is to send additional open enrollment resources to answer frequently asked questions such as:

 - If I choose to waive coverage, do I still need to enroll?